Arthur Feagin

-Arthur Henry Feagin (March 7, 1878 – March 25, 1932) was a college football player.
+Arthur Henry Feagin (March 7, 1878 – March 25, 1932) was an American college football player.

 Auburn University

 Feagin was a prominent halfback for John Heisman's Auburn Tigers football teams of the Alabama Polytechnic Institute.
 At Auburn he was a member of Phi Delta Theta.

 1899

 Feagin was captain and All-Southern in 1899.
 In Heisman's opinion this was his best team while at Auburn.
 The team was the only one to score on Sewanee's "Iron Men."
 A report of the game says "Feagin is a player of exceptional ability, and runs with such force that some ground belongs to him on every attempt."